Local Hamiltonians for one-dimensional critical models: Low-lying excited states

 \section{Low-lying excited states}

-Achieving a good overlap for the ground state wavefunctions is a good starting point, but if the system is at nonzero temperature or we are interested in dynamics, it is also important that the low-lying excited states are not affected significantly in going from the exact to the local Hamiltonian, and we now investigate this question.
+Achieving a good overlap for the ground state wave functions is a good starting point, but if the system is at nonzero temperature or we are interested in dynamics, it is also important that the low-lying excited states are not affected significantly in going from the exact to the local Hamiltonian, and we now investigate this question.

-The energies of the seven lowest states are plotted in Figs.\ \ref{Engq3}, \ref{Engq2}, and \ref{Engq4} for $q=3$, $2$ and $4$, respectively, for both a local model and the exact model.
+The energies of the seven lowest states are plotted in Figs.\ \ref{Engq3}, \ref{Engq2}, and \ref{Engq4} for $q=3$, $2$, and $4$, respectively, for both a local model and the exact model.
 We have added a constant to the energies and divided by a constant factor to fix the ground state energy to zero and the energy of the first excited state to one.
-For $q=3$, the differences in energy between the local and the exact models are small, in particular for the first four excited states.
-For $q=2$ and $q=4$, the differences are a bit larger.
+For $q=3$, it is seen that the energies of the lowest excited states of the local model fit accurately with the energies of the corresponding states for the exact model, in particular for the first four excited states.
+For $q=2$, the energies of the lowest excited states in the local model are generally shifted compared to the exact model, but the degeneracies remain the same.
+In particular, it is seen that the energy difference between the first and the second excited state is much larger for the local model than for the exact model.
+For $q=4$, it is again the case that the energies of the lowest excited states in the local model are shifted compared to the exact model, but the degeneracies remain the same.
 It is interesting to note that the plots for a given value of $q$ are almost independent of $N$ for $q=2$ and $q=3$, but not for $q=4$.
-Finite size effects hence play a role.

-When we look at the overlaps (see Tabs.\ \ref{Enq3}, \ref{Enq2}, and \ref{Enq4}), there is an excellent match between states in the local model and corresponding states in the exact model.
-The overlap per site is higher than $0.998$ in all the considered cases.
+This shows that finite size effects play a role for $q=4$.
+Our exact diagonalization codes do, however, not allow us to go to large enough systems to eliminate these effects.

+We next compute overlaps to investigate how well the wavefunctions of the low-energy excited states of the local models match with the corresponding eigenstates of the exact models.
+We find that the overlap per site is higher than $0.998$ in all the considered cases, which shows that there is an excellent agreement.
+Details of the results can be found in tables \ref{ex_ovq3}, \ref{ex_ovq2}, and \ref{ex_ovq4} in the appendix.
+The fact that the overlaps are nonzero also shows that there is agreement between all quantum numbers of the states of the local Hamiltonian and the states of the exact Hamiltonian.

+The conclusion of this section is that the low-energy excited state wavefunctions of the local models are close to the corresponding wavefunctions of the exact models, but the energies may be shifted.
+If we prepare the system in a given low-energy excited state, we hence expect the physics to be practically the same for the local and the exact model.
+If we instead consider a superposition of different excited states, the relative phases between the terms in the superposition may have different time variation.